National mandatory vaccination

 √ The inactivation vaccineis recommended to be inoculated twice every month between 12 and 23 months ofage to complete the basic inoculations, and the additional inoculations shouldbe administered three times when the child is aged between 24 and 35 months(one year after the basic inoculations were complete), 6 years of age, and 12years of age.

-√ Live attenuated influenza vaccine (LAIV) derived from hamster kidney cells is recommended to be inoculated once every 12 to 23 months of age, and a second vaccination is recommended after 12 months.
+√ Live attenuated influenza vaccine (LAIV) derived from hamster kidney cells is to be administered once at 12 to 23 months of age, and a second dose is administered 12 months later.

 · Subject to vaccination